Skip to content

 This project implements a DRA driver that allows Kubernetes workloads to request and use SR-IOV virtual functions through the native Kubernetes resource allocation system.
 The driver integrates with the kubelet plugin system to manage SR-IOV VF lifecycle, including discovery, allocation, and cleanup.

-The driver features an advanced resource filtering system that enables administrators to define fine-grained policies for how Virtual Functions are exposed and allocated based on hardware characteristics such as vendor ID, device ID, Physical Function names, PCI addresses, NUMA topology, and more.
+The driver features an advanced resource filtering system that enables administrators to define fine-grained policies for how Virtual Functions are exposed and allocated based on hardware characteristics such as vendor ID, device ID, Physical Function names, PCI addresses, PCIe topology, and more.

 Features